MBNDEV/seo-exam/README.md

 # seo-exam

-- Clone and install this project on your local
+- Setup a WordPress project on your local
+- Use any local server of your choice
+- Once the WordPress project is installed, Download and install the WPvivid plugin
+- Active the WPvivid plugin
+- Download the WPvivid backup [here](https://drive.google.com/file/d/1siqOxLeT7Q8ONofHsxiERZwOLM5Tnkiw/view?usp=sharing)
+- Upload the WPvivid backup
-- Import the included database
+- Restore the uploaded WPvivid backup
-- Take a screenshot of the scores of the initial lighthouse report
+- Note: You'll be redirected to login screen upon succesful restoration
-- If needed, you may log in to the /wp-admin as an Administrator using the below credentials:
+- Login to the admin side using the below credentials:
-  - username: kimsantiago
+  - Username: kimsantiago
-  - password: wcc97&M9K*W9ZJwbmlJOUAb%
+  - Password: SEO3x4m
+- Run a lighthouse report once the site is fully working on your local
+- Screenshot of the initial lighthouse report
-- Improve the mobile and desktop scores based on the lighthouse recommendations
+- Try to improve the lighthouse scores
-- Once you're done.
-Take another screenshot of the scores of the initial lighthouse report
+- Once you’re done, generate another lighthouse report and take a screenshot
-- Send the following details to kim@mybizniche.com (CC laurenk@mybizniche.com)
-  - Both screenshots (before & after optimization)
-  - List of the things you've done to improve the scores of both the mobile and desktop
+- List the things you’ve done to improve the lighthouse scores
-  - Challenges you've encountered, and the solution you think will solve it.
+- Send the above details to the following emails:
+  - kim@mybizniche.com and CC (laurenk@mybizniche.com)